-Online Teaching Positions: Education Requirements, Duties and Salary Info
+Online Teacher: Education Requirements, Duties & Salary Info

 Online teachers lecture, prepare curricula, administer coursework, and integrate distance-learning technology into their digital classrooms.
 Educational requirements to teach online might include bachelor's, master's, or doctoral degrees, depending on the grade level taught.

 Educational requirements for teachers working at online schools typically mirror requirements of teachers working at traditional brick-and-mortar buildings.
 According to the U.S. Bureau of Labor Statistics (BLS), all teachers working at public schools who teach grades K-12 must meet state licensure requirements (www.bls.gov).
 Requirements for a regular teaching license include completing a bachelor's degree program, taking a state-approved teacher preparation program, and obtaining state licensure.
 Teaching positions at the postsecondary level usually require a master's or doctoral degree in the subject area taught.
 Additionally, many online educational institutions require teachers to take classes to better understand the methodology and technology used to teach online courses.

 Online teachers are trained educators who typically specialize in teaching students at a particular grade level between kindergarten and college.
 Besides creating a curriculum, assigning homework, and setting up quizzes, online teachers have the additional challenge of organizing and tailoring their coursework to make it accessible and visually compelling to students accessing course materials remotely.
 As part of the process, they often combine traditional learning tools, such as books and handouts, with online tools, such as message boards, chat rooms, videos, and online media presentations.